Franklin Institute

-The Franklin Institute is a science museum and the center of science education and research in Philadelphia, Pennsylvania.
+The Franklin Institute is a science museum and a center of science education and research in Philadelphia, Pennsylvania.
 It is named after the American scientist and statesman Benjamin Franklin.
 It houses the Benjamin Franklin National Memorial.
 Founded in 1824, the Franklin Institute is one of the oldest centers of science education and development in the United States.
 Its chief astronomer is Derrick Pitts.

 History

+19th century

 On February 5, 1824, Samuel Vaughan Merrick and William H. Keating founded the Franklin Institute of the State of Pennsylvania for the Promotion of the Mechanic Arts.
+The opening was chronicled by The Literary Chronicle for the Year 1824:

 Begun in 1825, the institute was an important force in the professionalization of American science and technology through the nineteenth century, beginning with early investigations into steam engines and water power.
 In addition to conducting scientific inquiry, it fostered research and education by running schools, publishing the influential Journal of The Franklin Institute, sponsoring exhibitions, and recognizing scientific advancement and invention with medals and awards.